 The fundamental goals of DWEA are to:

-- Develop a federal, state, and local policy environment that supports the responsible expansion of distributed wind energy
+- Develop a federal policy environment that supports the responsible expansion of distributed wind energy

 - Reduce or eliminate unwarranted barriers to the use of distributed wind energy